Help and support for victims of human trafficking and slavery

 - Compensation Services

-If you need help with accomodation or housing you can contact the Northern Ireland Housing Executive or the Simon Community on 0800 171 2222.
+If you need help with accommodation or housing, contact the Housing Executive.
+You can also contact the Simon Community: